Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure

-Unsteady shear adds extra complexity to the rheology of dense suspensions.
-For example, it is found that if one reverses the direction of the shear the viscosity of the suspension will first drop and then gradually increase back to its steady-shear value\cite{blanc2011local,peters2016rheology}.
+Besides studying the rheology of dense suspensions in oscillatory shear, it has found to be insightful to look at the microstructure, \emph{e.g.,}~how the number of particle contacts evolves [\onlinecite{Mohan13}].
+It has found that if one instantaneously reverses the direction of the shear, the viscosity of the suspension will first drop and then gradually increase back to its steady-shear value[\onlinecite{blanc2011local,Lin15,peters2016rheology}].
 Such behaviour is explained by the breakage and re-establishment of the contacts between the particles in a suspension.
-Under oscillatory shear, the rheology becomes even more complicated.
-When the strain magnitude is large enough the oscillatory flows can be seen as a series of shear reversals from a steady shear\cite{Guazzelli18}.
-As the strain magnitude is lowered, however, the particles in the suspensions are not able to fully restore the same microstructure as found at steady shear\cite{Ness17}, yielding a lower viscosity.
-In fact, it has been shown that if the strain magnitude is small enough the trajectories of the particles in the suspensions can become fully reversible, indicating that the suspensions reach an ``absorbing'' state where the particles self-organised to avoid each other\cite{corte2008random,metzger2012clouds,pine2005chaos,Ness18}.\\
+Oscillatory shear flows at large strain magnitudes can considered as a series of shear reversals from a steady shear[\onlinecite{Guazzelli18}].
+As the strain magnitude is lowered, the particles in the suspensions cannot fully restore the same microstructure as found at steady shear[\onlinecite{Ness17}], yielding a lower viscosity.
+It has been shown that if the strain magnitude is small enough, the trajectories of the particles in the suspensions can become fully reversible, indicating that the suspensions reach an ``absorbing'' state where the particles self-organised to avoid each other[\onlinecite{corte2008random,metzger2012clouds,pine2005chaos,Ness18}].\\